KU Student Housing Handbook

 Students who live on campus become part of a community of diverse individuals.
 When each student assumes responsibility as a member of the residential community, everyone benefits.
 To ensure residents can exercise their rights as individuals without unduly infringing on the rights of others, certain basic policies and procedures have been established to facilitate mutual respect and consideration among community members.
 Cooperation is essential to developing an environment of mutual respect and support.

-Determining Student Housing Policies
+Determining Housing & Residence Life Policies

-- Residents should show respect for all individuals in their community.
+2. Residents should show respect for all individuals in their community.

 Successful group living can be achieved only through the cooperative effort of each resident.
 Each resident must be aware of their rights and privileges and equally aware of the rights and privileges of others.
 Each resident should expect their rights will be respected and, in a similar manner, each resident must avoid infringing on the rights of others.

-- Residents should be mindful of personal safety.
+3. Residents should be mindful of personal safety.

 Residents should keep in mind that neglecting personal safety can, and often does, have an impact on other residents and staff.
 Each resident is a part of a larger community.
 Residents are advised to be mindful of the implications of their personal choices on that community.